-Carroll to step down as Catholic Schools Superintendent in 2024
+Carroll to step down as Catholic schools superintendent in 2024

 Cardinal Seán P. O'Malley announced Aug.
-22 that Archdiocese of Boston Superintendent of Catholic Schools Thomas W. Carroll has requested to step down at the conclusion of the 2023-2024 academic year on June 30, 2024.
+22 that Superintendent of Catholic Schools for the Archdiocese of Boston Thomas W. Carroll has requested to step down at the conclusion of the 2023-2024 academic year on June 30, 2024.

 Carroll has served as superintendent since April 2019.